GGoneng/Medical-AI-Serving-System/README.md

 - Apply quantization to the hari-q3 model to optimize it for the available server resources.
 - If high-quality and sufficient datasets are available, consider fine-tuning the model to further enhance diagnostic accuracy.
 - Evaluate the current vLLM implementation within LangChain for production readiness, and if necessary, deploy a separate vLLM server for robust serving in real-world environments.
-- Deploy the system on a AWS to enable scalable and reliable service operation.
+- Deploy the system on AWS to enable scalable and reliable service operation.

 <br><br>
 ## 📚 References